GSA/search-gov-website/admin-center/content/youtube.md

 ![Inline Module on DigitalGov.gov]({{ site.baseurl }}/assets/img/site/Videos-Inline-Module.png "Inline Module on DigitalGov.gov"){:height="95%" width="95%"}

-You can edit the default facet label, Videos, on the [RSS]({{ site.baseurl }}/manual/rss.html) page.
+You can edit the default facet label, Videos, on the [RSS]({{ site.baseurl }}/admin-center/content/rss.html) page.

 ---

+***Pro Tip***

-***Did you know?*** Do you have a multimedia gallery on your website for your agency's photos, images, videos, podcasts, or other multimedia content?
+Do you have a multimedia gallery on your website for your agency's photos, images, videos, podcasts, or other multimedia content?
 Do you use a content management system, database, or media RSS (MRSS) feed to power this gallery?
-You can index [MRSS feeds]({{ site.baseurl }}/manual/rss.html) so that your multimedia content is automatically included in your search results.
+You can index [MRSS feeds]({{ site.baseurl }}/admin-center/content/rss.html) so that your multimedia content is automatically included in your search results.